keesiemeijer/php-basics-tutorial/README.md

 As you can see, it contains PHP and HTML code. the PHP code started and ended with the opening and closing PHP tags `<?php` and `?>`.
 If the file only contains PHP code you can just use the opening `<?php` PHP tag at the top of the file and leave the closing PHP tag `?>` altogether.

 **Note**: PHP requires a semicolon (`;`) at the end of each PHP statement.
-If it's missing PHP will give you an error.
+If it's missing PHP will display an error.
 It also stops with processing the rest of the code in the file.
 You can see an ending semicolon in the code above.

 Errors are bound to happen, even to the most experienced developers.
 Don't worry about it.
 In this tutorial many common errors are explained.